Summer at Dyrham Park

 Every day from the end of July until the schools go back in September, there's adventure and fun to be had at Dyrham Park.

-Ann Fiddler, Visitor Experience Manager at Dyrham Park, said: 'Dyrham comes alive in the summer months with the sights, sounds and scent of summer.
-Our daily trails and regular craft activities give children a real chance to connect with nature.'
+Rachel Beaumont, Senior Visitor Experience Officer at Dyrham Park, said: 'Dyrham comes alive in the summer months with the sights, sounds and scent of summer.
+Dyrham Park's a great big space for families to let off steam, run free and connect with nature.'

 Food and drink

-You can refuel at our tea-room or sit alfresco in the tea garden.
-During weekends we also open our courtyard kiosk for sandwiches, drinks, snacks and ice creams.
+You can refuel at our tea garden kiosk where there's a range of cold snacks, hot and cold drinks and ice creams.
 Check out the picnic page for the best places to go to enjoy your own feast.